orannahum/SecureBERT-NER-Service-and-Streamlit-App/README.md

 Tests on some functions on ner_transformers_and_utilities/functions for activate

-go to root path and run :
+go to root path of the project and run :

 `pytest .`